AIAnytime/GPT-5-Multimodal-Chat-App/README.md

-# GPT-5 Multimodal Chat API
+# GPT-5 Multimodal Chat App

-A FastAPI backend for GPT-5 multimodal chat with image and text support.
-This API allows you to:
+A chat app built using GPT-5 model.

 - Chat with GPT-5 using text-only messages
 - Upload images and ask questions about them